philou/philou.github.com/_posts/2020-01-31-the-story-about-how-we-do-agile-technical-coaching.markdown

 > 💡 Push-coaching is like inflicting help.

-The problem was that we now had to persuade teams to work with us!
+The problem was that we now had to attract teams to work with us!
 We were now equipped with excellent feedback from Deadpool and a recipe.
 We started to meet teams and test our proposal.
 Every time we discussed it with a new team, the pitch got better.
 Here are the final selling points of our coaching:

 *   Use refactoring and legacy as the base motivation.
 We highlight that they will learn [useful refactoring techniques]({{site.url}}/10-things-to-know-that-will-make-you-great-at-refactoring-legacy-code/).
 *   **We don't try to sell TDD.** We tell them it remains their choice to use it or not in their daily work.